Demystifying investment docs: What investors expect to see

 Awkward conversations need to be had; sobering realities acknowledged- but this mild discomfort at the start can prevent a lot of pain in the future.

+This follows on from the first tip: clearly define your respective titles and responsibilities at the start of your venture.
 Clear demarcation here helps your business run smoothly and lessens the potential for confusion- even power struggles- as your business scales

 An exit strategy is as important as the business plan itself.
-It’s vital to align your expectations in how things will be built, how they will be run, and how you will eventually leave it.
+It’s vital to align your expectations on how things will be built, how they will be run, and how you will eventually leave it.

 A formal, legally binding agreement - even as far as separation and buyout clauses to protect both parties - not only staves off legal wrangling but can help preserve the friendship too.